Newsletter from the SA Branch President:

 Communications: Caitlin Hadrill, Ian Boyd, Adriana McDonald

-Janeen Brian, Susan Ditter, Brenda George, Linda Guthrie (Shadow Judging State Representative), Natalie Kling, Jo Marshall, Karyn Stephens (Communications member), Margaret Wilkinson, Roxanne Clare, Kate Moore
+Janeen Brian, Susan Ditter, Brenda George, Linda Guthrie (Shadow Judging State Coordinator), Natalie Kling, Jo Marshall, Karyn Stephens (Communications member), Margaret Wilkinson, Roxanne Clare, Kate Moore

 CBCA National Board Representative:

 2022 was another busy year for the CBCA SA branch.
 While at times we were affected by COVID restrictions, we continued to promote children’s literature through positive community engagement.
 The 13 elected 2022 committee members continued to meet via Zoom and later in 2022 we welcomed new member Roxanne Clare and welcomed back Kate Moore from maternity leave.

 During 2022 we were able to hold the following events:

 • Night of the Notables via Zoom with CBCA Judge Sarah Forrest giving a brief talk about her 2021- 2023 judging role and presenters Katrina Germein, Becky Lucas, Julia Baldwin, Eileen McCabe and myself talking about our top CBCA BOYA picks in a chosen category.

 • Raising Readers with Megan Daley via Zoom

 • CBCA SA Branch were fortunate to co-host an event with the Australian Children's Laureate, Gabrielle Wang on a very wintry evening in Hahndorf.